Call center best practices: The Good, Bad and Ugly

 They would’ve lost a customer, leading me to their competitor and of course to share negative feedback to my close circle.

-As much as phone calls can be a backbone to the success of your business, it can turn messy if not managed well.
+As much as phone calls can be a backbone to the success of your business, they can turn messy if not managed well.
 That’s why the least expected is for you to attend the phone calls.

 Poor communication or its lack thereof repels customers to a great extent.